If you’re taking Dutasteride (Avodart), the chances are that you’re greatly concerned about your prostate health.

 You shouldn’t take Tamsulosin if you’re also taking the following drugs:

 Dutasteride should not be taken with alcohol, as one of the side effects is that it dehydrates you and makes it harder for you to urinate.
 If you already have BPH and taking alcohol, this drug could make the symptoms worse.

 This drug should also not be taken with grapefruit or grapefruit juice because it affects the way the drug is broken down by the body.

 Such interaction with grapefruit can be dangerous because it could raise the concentration of the drug to a very toxic level.

 Again, talk to your doctor about the potential risks of this drug before taking them.
 Bear in mind that this drug is just one of your options, and there are natural supplements that can help maintain your prostate health.

 Along with a healthy lifestyle, natural supplements help maintain the normal size of the prostate gland and reduce the urinary symptoms related to prostate disease.

 What I would recommend for someone with BPH (an enlarged prostate) is Total Health for the Prostate.
-It’s made up of 100% natural, high-quality ingredients which have zero side effects.
+It’s made up of 100% natural, high-quality ingredients that have zero side effects.